MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/setting-up-fiscal-integration-for-retail-channel.md

 [!include [banner](../includes/banner.md)]

 This topic is a setup guide explaining the required settings of the Fiscal integration functionality that is available in Microsoft Dynamics 365 for Retail.
-For more information about the fiscal integration, see [Fiscal integration functionality](fiscal-integration-functionality.md#fiscal-integration-functionality).
+For more information about the fiscal integration, see [Overview of fiscal integration for Retail channel](fiscal-integration-for-retail-channel).

 Users can perform the following tasks.
 - Configure fiscal connectors, which are fiscal devices or services used for fiscal registration purposes like saving, digital signatures, and secured submission of fiscal data.